cartomatic/MapHive.WebClient.HgisOld/sass/Readme.md

 This folder contains Sass files defining CSS rules corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'MapHiveHgis1'.
+By default, files in this folder are mapped to the application's root namespace, 'MapHiveHgisOld'.
 This is set in `"app.json"`:

     "sass": {
-        "namespace": "MapHiveHgis1"
+        "namespace": "MapHiveHgisOld"
     }

 ### ./sass/var

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'MapHiveHgis1' in the same way as `"MapHiveHgis1/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'MapHiveHgisOld' in the same way as `"MapHiveHgisOld/sass/src"`.

 ## Slicing